springernature/frontend-playbook/css/how-we-write-css.md

 ### Wider architecture

-The way that CSS is written, and particularly the use of **levels**, is designed to fit into a wider componentised architecture plan.
+The way that CSS is written, and particularly the use of **levels**, is designed to fit into a wider componentised architecture.
 We aim to create shared components that can be used across products and across brands.
 These components can contain one or more of CSS, Javascript, and templates.

 We can think of this architecture as comprising of three distinct groups - company, brand, product. **Company** level components are small self-contained snippets that are applicable to _any_ product and can be customisable to work within their context.
 If we are talking about CSS then an example might be a set of utilities - `float: left` is the same no matter the brand or product.
 At the **brand** level we have collections of brand specific components - CSS, Javascript and templates.
 When talking about CSS, this might include a header component that is specific to a particular brand, and applicable to all products within this brand.
 Components at this level may have dependencies on company level components.
 At the most specific level we have **products**.
 These will contain product specific CSS, Javascript and templating, as well as dependencies at the brand and company levels.